-Shannen Roberts is a 500 hour yoga instructor certified through YogaWorks and is Trauma Informed.
+Shannen Roberts is a Peruvian-American and queer 500 hour yoga instructor certified through YogaWorks and is Trauma Informed.
 Since 2012 she’s taught at gyms, studios, eating disorder clinics and privately.
 In her free time, she plays music and is the founding editor of alternative self-help blog The Strange is Beautiful.

 Style of Teaching: